wordhou/java-fundamentals/README.md

 ## getAverage

 The `getAverage` method takes an `int` array and returns a double with the average value of the array.
+It throws an exception if the input array is empty.

 ## getAverageOfAverages

-The `getAverageOfAverages` method takes an array of array of `int`s and returns the average of the average values of each array.
+The `getAverageOfAverages` method takes an array of array of `int`s and returns the array with the least average value out of all the arrays.
+It throws if the input array is empty.